Jasminum abyssinicum

 Jasminium abyssinicum (forest jasmine) is a species of jasmine, in the family Oleaceae.

-Jasminum abyssinicum is a strong to slender woody climber in high-altitude montane forests, climbing into the forest canopy which stems that can be robust up to 13 cm in diameter.
+Jasminum abyssinicum is a strong to slender woody climber in high-altitude montane forests, climbing into the forest canopy with stems that can be robust up to 13 cm in diameter.
 The leaves are opposite, trifoliolate; leaflets are broadly ovate with a distinct driptip, dark glossy green above, hairless except for pockets of hairs in the axils of the leaves.
 The flowers are produced at the ends twigs or in axils of leaves.
 The flowers are white, tinged with pink on the outside, sweetly scented with a corolla with 5 or sometimes 6 elliptic lobes.
 The fruits are a single- or bi-lobed berry 7 mm long, fleshy, glossy black.